-Consequently, the limitation period for internet publications commence again with each republication of the material.
+Consequently, the limitation period for internet publications will be determined by each republication of the material.
 However this does not mean that the plaintiff can bring multiple legal claims in relation to the same publication.

-The Uniform Defamation Laws require a plaintiff to obtain the permission of the court to issue more than one action against the same defendants in respect of a multiple publication.
-The court in which the action should be commenced is determined by the place that has the closest connection to the harm occasioned by the publication.
+The Uniform Defamation Laws require the permission of the court to issue more than one action against the same defendants in respect of a multiple publication and determine that the court in which the action should be commenced is determined by the place that has the closest connection to the harm occasioned by the publication.3